emilyfuhrman/emilyfuhrman.github.io/_posts/2013-06-01-giant-gears.md

 tags:
   - static
 ---
-A series of large-scale, hand-inked, gear-like images.
-Each circle measures about 20 inches across.
-My original intent was to create an analog rendition of an algorithmic image, which morphed into a few different iterations.
+A series of large-scale, hand-inked renditions of a programmatically generated image.